WollfieGitHub/CompNetResources/README.md

 ## Miscellaneous notes :

+- **Delays** : **Throughput** is the parallel thingy, used for big files, multiple packets at once, **Propagation speed** is for small packets. **Important** is to take propagation delay from time when LAST bit of the packet is pushed on the link when you write the delay in clear letters.

 - **Pipelining** : Means technique in which multiple requests are written out to a single socket without waiting for the corresponding responses.
 Implies introduction of sliding window of size N.
   **Contrary of STOP and WAIT** which is send ONE segment and wait for ACK before sending TWO